GymWenFLL/tpp_libs/README.md

 # tpp_libs
-Libraries for tpp... contact @Jhogece if there are license issues please :)
+Libraries for tpp

+We do not own any of this material.
+Please write @Jhogece if there is any license abuse instead of requesting a dcma takedown notice! :)